aspecto-io/opentelemetry-ext-js/packages/plugin-sequelize/README.md

 ### Sequelize Plugin Options

-TypeORM plugin has few options available to choose from.
+Sequelize plugin has few options available to choose from.
 You can set the following:

 | Options        | Type                                   | Description                                                                                     |
 | -------------- | -------------------------------------- | ----------------------------------------------------------------------------------------------- |